ElAlef/ProyectoFullstack/README.md

-# Turnero Web / E-Commerce

-## The purpose of this repository is to develop a web page that has as an application destination the field of health and will be proposed as a shift for a medical institution.

-### This Site will serve for user self-management, from this page you can:

-- Register as a user or institution.
-- Book shift by specialty.
-- Suggest availability of days and times by specialist.
-- Provide personalized reminders.
-- Pay for the requested services.

-### It will also allow the web page administrator to keep an orderly control of their services and patients.

 # Turnero Web - E-Commerce

 ## La finalidad de este repositorio es desarrollar una pagina web que tiene como destino de aplicación el ámbito de la salud y será planteada como un turnero para institución médica.